bitzj2015/bitzj2015.github.io/_pages/about.md

 Biography
 =========
 I am a Research Scientist at Meta.
-Previously, I completed my PhD degree in EE at [University of Southern California](https://homeadmin.usc.edu/www/), supervised by Prof. [Konstantinos Psounis](https://sites.usc.edu/kpsounis/).
-I received my Bachelor's Degree of Science in Automation from Beijing Institute of Technology in 2019, supervised by Prof. [Yuanqing Xia](http://ac.bit.edu.cn/szdw/jsdw/20150206132638749920/20150206132641418489/index.htm) and Prof. [Yufeng Zhan](https://ieeexplore.ieee.org/author/37085745024).
+Previously, I completed my PhD degree in EE at [University of Southern California](https://homeadmin.usc.edu/www/) in 2024, supervised by Prof. [Konstantinos Psounis](https://sites.usc.edu/kpsounis/).
+During my PhD study at USC, I also received two Master's Degree of Science (EE and CS).
+My research interests focus on enhancing the privacy and security of ML systems, with applications in online advertising, recommendation systems, and large foundation models.

 Education
 =========